labd/node-federated-token/README.md

 return a refresh token in the `x-refresh-token` header.
 The gateway will then encrypt all refresh tokens and encrypt them before passing them to the client as `x-refresh-token` header.

+# Token sources

+## Cookie Token Source
+This token source is used for browser clients to safely store the token.
+It is implemented via 4 cookies:
+ - accessToken - The JWT token
+ - tokenFingerprint - A random string that is used to protect the AccessToken cookie from CSRF attacks.
+It is stored as HTTP_ONLY cookie.
+ - refreshToken - The refresh token, if any.
+It is stored as HTTP_ONLY cookie.
+ - refreshTokenExists - A boolean value that indicates if a refresh token exists for the user.
+It is used to determine if the user is new or not.